mckiernantim/firebase-react/README.md

 [Summary](#putting-it-all-together)

 This project will walk you through the steps to set up User Authentiaction via Google sign in using Firebase, React and React Context.
+## What is authentication?

+Authentication is what we call the process that allows a device to verify a user and then connect them with certain resources.
+Authentication is important because it allows us to keep our records secure.
+There are numerous ways to imnplement user Authentication and using Firebase just one of many options we can integrate in our apps.

 ## What is Firebase?

 Firebase is whats known as  a BAAS, or Back End As A Service, for creating mobile and web applications.

 It was originally an independent company founded in 2011.
 In 2014, Google acquired the platformand it is now their flagship offering for app development.
-Its primary features include a Realtime noSQL database, and user authentication that all come out of the box and ready to connect to a front end application.
+Its primary features include a Realtime noSQL database ( 'not only SQL' -  usually these store data in a JSON-like structure as opposed to tables, columns and rows), and user authentication that all come out of the box and ready to connect to a front end application.
+Rather than building your own backend (like we have with express, Postgres and heroku), you can configure and use Firebase instead or to provide certain features (like authentication).

 While using Firebase is very convenient in many ways it also limits the scope of a full stack applicaiton by limiting the way we structure our database or backened functionality.
-It is great for smaller applicaitons that do not need a large back end layer of complexity or to bring in certain features (LIKE AUTHENTICATION)
+It is great for smaller applicaitons that do not need a large back end layer of complexity or to bring in certain features. noSQL is not ideal for uses that have a lot of relational data.

+These days, it is not uncommon for an application to use multiple databases for different aspects of an app.
+For example, using firebase for authentication, but Postgres for storing product and order information

 ### What's So Special About it?

-Firebase user Authentication is a streamlined, secure way to integrate multiple different Oauth methods to our applications including Facebook, Google, Github, Twitter and more.
+Firebase user Authentication is a streamlined, secure way to integrate multiple different Oauth (allowing 3rd parties like Google or GitHub to handle authentication for an app like Reddit or Code Wars).
 Additionally, Firebase provides analytics and a database functionality out of the box.

 In short - it's a powerful tool to help set up complex backend tasks in our applicaiton.